Rupee slips 14 paise against US dollar in early trade

 New Delhi, Oct 03: The Indian rupee on Thursday opened 14 paise down at 71.22 against the US dollar amid concerns over economic growth.
 Forex market was shut on Wednesday on back of Gandhi Jayanti.

-On October 2, rupee fell on account of heavy selling in equities as well as gain in crude continued to pressure on the home currency.
+On October 2, the rupee fell on account of heavy selling inequities as well as gain in crude continued to pressure on the home currency.

 "The rupee dropped 20 paise to close at 71.07 against the US dollar on Tuesday as heavy selling in domestic equities, unabated foreign fund outflows kept investors edgy," said PTI.